umarhassan-mitodl/11.482j-fall-2007/content/pages/readings.md

 {{< tdclose >}}{{< tdopen >}}

 Fogg, Neeta, Paul Harrington, and Thomas Kochan.
 "The State of Working Families in Massachusetts."
-MIT Sloan Working Paper 4473-04, January 2004.
-[Work-Family Council Initiative Working Paper No. 0001](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=511262).
+MIT Sloan Working Paper 4473-04, January 2004. {{% resource_link "1797d898-b8ae-4cbe-bbd4-88d8dc1a3a77" "Work-Family Council Initiative Working Paper No. 0001" %}}.

 Readings related to the client's interests will be made available during the semester.